SAP/cf-nodejs-logging-support/README.md

 ```

 ### Winston Transport
-This logging tool can be used in conjunction with Winston.
+This logging library can be used in conjunction with Winston.
 Logging via Winston transport is limited to custom logs.
 Network activity can not be tracked automatically.
 Example:
 ```js
 var express = require('express');
 var log = require('cf-nodejs-logging-support');